simplex-chat/simplex-chat/edge-messaging.md

   - while multiple servers and multiple connections can be used to pass each chat message, it is in scope of graph-chat protocol, and out of scope of this edge-messaging protocol.
   - servers store messages only until they are retrieved by the recipients
   - servers are not supposed to store any message history or delivery log, but even if the server is compromised, it does not allow to decrypt the messages or to determine the list of connections established by any participant - this information is only stored on client devices.
-- the only element provided by graphmessaging servers is unidirectional connections (graph edges):
+- the only element provided by edge-messaging servers is unidirectional connections (graph edges):
   - each connection is created and managed by the connection recipient.
   - assymetric encryption is used to sign and verify the requests to send and receive the messages.
   - one unique "public" key is used for the servers to authenticate requests to send the messages into the connection, and another unique "public" key - to retrieve the messages from the connection.
 "Unique" here means that each "public" key is used only for one connection and is not used for any other context - effectively this key is not public and does not represent any participant identity.